The U.S. Bank Altitude® Reserve Visa Infinite® Card is a premium rewards card for those who want to earn points on travel and everyday spending.

 Trip Delay Insurance

-You should always buy flights with a credit card that offers trip delay insurance, which reimburses you for things like hotels, food, transportation, and other necessary items.
+This reimburses you for reasonable expenses things like hotels, food, transportation, and other necessary items.

-Flights are increasingly delayed or canceled, and it is too risky to not use card that offers free trip delay insurance.
-Plus, airlines frequently blame delays on weather or an external factor to get out of paying compensation to passengers.
+Flights are increasingly delayed or canceled, and it is too risky to not use a card that offers free trip delay insurance.

 The Altitude Reserve covers up to $500 per ticket if your flight is delayed by 6 or more hours or requires an overnight stay.